ymuichiro/quick_learning_symbol_en/09_multisig.md

 console.log(carol5.privateKey);
 ```

-When using a testnet, the equivalent of the network fee from FAUCET should be available in the bob and carol1 accounts.
+When using a testnet, the equivalent of the network fee from the faucet should be available in the bob and carol1 accounts.

 - Faucet
     - https://testnet.symbol.tools/